Intelligence Can't Thrive Amid Information Dysfunction

 If your organisation is pursuing automation, AI, or digital transformation, here’s the truth:

-Your tools are only as good as the information they touch.
+Your tools are only as good as the data and information they touch—whether it’s human-generated or machine-produced.

 Poor information management isn’t just a tech debt—it’s a strategic liability.
 You can’t automate a mess.
 You can’t scale chaos.
 And you can’t generate intelligence from systems that don’t know what they’re looking at.